lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

         + `ogArticleModifiedTime` -> `article:modified_time` (defaults to the article date)
         + `ogArticleAuthor` -> `article:author`
         + `ogArticleTags` -> `article:tag` (defaults to the article tags)
+        + optionally, define `imageSrc` with the location of the thumbnail image to be used on the "articles" page and on social media when sharing the article
+        + if `imageSrc` is defined, then `imageAlt` should also be defined -- this is the `alt` attribute of the `img` html element

 When creating an article, if it's a work in progress, yuo can skip the pages build by appending `[skip-ci]` to the end of the commit message.